thadanipaarth/Molecular-Dynamics-Simulation-LAMMPS/README.md

 # Molecular-Dynamic-Simulation-LAMMPS

-Performed simulation of Argon particles in FCC arrangement using LAMMPS(Large-scale Atomic/Molecular Massively Parallel Simulator).
-While preparing the input scripts, experimented with various inter-atomic potentials such as Lennard-Jone potential.
+Performed molecular dynamic simulation of Argon particles in FCC arrangement using LAMMPS(Large-scale Atomic/Molecular Massively Parallel Simulator).
+While preparing the input scripts, experimented with various inter-atomic potentials such as Lennard-Jones potential.
 Also, applied multiple operations on the system and visualized it using OVITO.

 ### Programs/Tools Used:

-* Simulation Program Used: LAMMPS(25 January 2020 Stable Release)
+* Simulation: LAMMPS(25 January 2020 Stable Release)
-* Visualization Tool Used: OVITO(Release 3.3.1)
+* Visualization: OVITO(Release 3.3.1)

 ### Visualization: